lamnhan066/language_helper/README.md

 - Use `@{param}` for parameters (recommended)
 - The package automatically uses device locale on first launch
-- Only the outermost `LanguageBuilder` rebuilds for better performance
+- Only the outermost `LanguageBuilder` rebuilds for better performance unless `forceRebuild` is set to true
 - Use `isInitialized` to check if `initial()` has been called
 - Assets are preferred over network data (no caching yet)